 The National Lottery was established in 1994 and along with it came the opportunity for good causes within the arts, charity, sports and heritage sector to apply for lottery funding to support their various projects.
 The National Heritage Memorial Fund (NHMF) was given the responsibility for the distribution of the heritage share of the lottery funds in the UK and the lottery fund distribution arm of the NHMF subsequently became the Heritage Lottery Fund (HLF), and more recently the National Lottery Heritage Fund (NLHF).

-The heritage sector is allocated 20% of total funds raised from the sale of lottery tickets and the HLF expect to award around £430 million in 2016 to new projects nationwide.
+The heritage sector was allocated 20% of total funds raised from the sale of Lottery tickets and the then HLF expected to award around £430 million to new projects nationwide.
 Since its establishment in 1994, the National Lottery players have raised £34 billion which has helped support 450,000 projects across the UK!

 Penny Williams is the Technical Director of the Freshwater Habitats Trust and a client who we worked with to mentor through the activity planning process.

-The Heritage Lottery Fund provides a number of guidance documents explaining exactly what they want to see, to enable you to tailor your application and activity plan to their standards, thus giving you a fighting chance at winning funding.
+The National Lottery Heritage Fund provides a number of guidance documents explaining exactly what they want to see, to enable you to tailor your application and activity plan to their standards, thus giving you a fighting chance at winning funding.

 Penny adds that being certain about project outcomes is important and doing small pilot trials before submitting your application can be a good idea.
 “If you’re unsure about whether something in your project will work – do small trials (with a class/teachers in three contrasting schools for example) and add the results as an appendix”.

 Another tip Penny would give to prospective grantees is regarding the formatting and details of the plan.
 “Keep the text really short and inspirational.
 Put all detail in tables and if necessary put extra info in the appendices/appendix tables.”
 Keeping text short and to the point will show that you know your project inside out and that you know exactly what you need to say.